-A series of picture perfect coral atolls and small volcanic islands sprinkled like pearls through the large lagoons.
-The sea surrounding these Fiji Islands is sublime: turquoise coloured and beautifully warm, excellent for snorkelling and diving.
-The small Fiji Islands are encircled by soft, white sand.
+Fiji is a series of picture perfect coral atolls and small volcanic islands sprinkled like pearls through large lagoons.
+The sea surrounding these islands is sublime: turquoise coloured, beautifully warm, and excellent for snorkelling and diving.
+Each island is encircled by soft, white sand.

 Discover the castaway magic of the South Pacific within surroundings of incredible natural beauty.
-The intoxicating combination of a tropical Islands, sandy beaches, blue lagoons and Fijian charm creates the perfect paradise for anyone.
+The intoxicating combination of swaying palms, sandy beaches, blue lagoons, and Fijian charm creates the perfect paradise for anyone.

-Upon arrival in Nadi, Elegant Resorts & Villas will arrange for you to be met and seamlessly transferred to your hotel.
+Upon arrival in Nadi, Elegant Resorts & Villas will arrange for guests to be met and seamlessly transferred to their resort.

 Daily scheduled flight to the main islands: